aws-solutions-library-samples/guidance-for-buy-it-now-on-third-party-website-on-aws/README.md

 In this section, we will first populate some test data and then we will go through the steps to place an order.

-All REST api calls should have a header "Authorization" with value "allow".
+All REST api calls should have a header `Authorization` with value `allow`.
 The API Gateway uses Lambda Authorizer to authorize the request.
-In this guidance, we are using a simple authorizer that checks if the "Authorization" header has an "allow" value.
+In this guidance, we are using a simple authorizer that checks if the `Authorization` header has an `allow` value.

 ### Initialization of Products, Stores and Products in Stores